 Be attentive to time.
 Disinformation very often uses photos to imbue some truth value, but they might be 10 years old.
 Or a claim may be circulating again but was debunked long ago.

 Confirm the information with another source.
 Use Google or DuckDuckGo or Bing to search for the topic and alternate source corroboration of the event.
 If the post makes claims about a bill — go read the bill!
 And, use fact-checking sites like Poynter and Politifact to add insight and context, and also be attentive to whether journalists (or your friends on Facebook) are citing primary sources and if there are multiple corroborating sources.
 Good journalism attributes their sources and finds corroboration before publishing.

 Pay attention to your emotions.
 If you read something and if your reaction is any sort of extreme emotion, whether outrage or unmitigated joy, that’s a clear indicator that you should definitely read more deeply.
 If you read a tweet and you want to pick up the phone and call your congressman and scream about how awful some situation is, then it’s very likely that your buttons are being pushed and there's some sort of manipulation happening there.

 Does defending yourself against disinformation take work?
 Absolutely.
 But living in a democracy is a privilege and as citizens we have a duty to discharge our civic responsibility—and defending ourselves against disinformation is one part of our contribution to a thriving, healthy democracy.

 GSI is partially supported by Arizona’s Technology and Research Initiative Fund.
-TRIF investment has enabled thousands of scientific discoveries, over 800 patents, 280 new startup companies and hands-on training for approximately 33,000 students across Arizona’s universities.
+TRIF investment has enabled hands-on training for tens of thousands of students across Arizona’s universities, thousands of scientific discoveries and patented technologies, and hundreds of new start-up companies.
 Publicly supported through voter approval, TRIF is an essential resource for growing Arizona’s economy and providing opportunities for Arizona residents to work, learn and thrive.